zephinzer/gtcdk8s/README.md

 5. [Node](./00-setup/README.md#node)

 ### Required Resources
+You should have cloned this repository into your local machine before the workshop begins.
+The [instructions are in the setup page](./00-setup/README.md#this-repository).

 As conference WiFi can be flaky, please also download a copy of all resources being used:

 1. [Docker images](./00-setup/README.md#external-docker-images)